What are faculty-led study abroad programs?

 Can students use financial aid to help cover the cost of the program?

 If students know about the program far enough in advance, they can tell their financial aid advisor about the increased cost of attendance and potentially get more financial aid to help with the program cost.
+Students and faculty program coordinators can work with the Director of Study Abroad to get appropriate paperwork to supply to the Office of Financial Aid.

 Are there other ways to keep costs down for my programs?